Northwest Wilderness Society of the Unitarian Church

 A place of community 🏕 loved for generations

 Wilderness Camp is open each summer in July and August.
 Campsites are available on a first-come, first-served basis and require a 2-night, 3-day minimum stay.
-Sites cannot be saved or reserved, but there are plenty of sites available so come join us this summer.
+Sites cannot be saved, transferred, or reserved, but there are plenty of sites available so come join us this summer.

 Activities at Camp